Berserker1523/Space_Odyssey/README.md

 * Object creatment decoupling

+* Render only if all textures where loaded

 ## Usage
 * Open index.html and play
 * For debug set $DEBUG=true in space-odyssey.js, that will show each element collider and console logs